-Joe Lyon is an experienced drug injury lawyer and prescription malpractice attorney reviewing opioid painkiller overdose settlements for plaintiffs nationwide.
+Joe Lyon is an experienced drug injury lawyer and prescription error reviewing opioid painkiller overdose settlements for plaintiffs nationwide.

 Most states and many local governments are suing large drug companies and distributors over the painkiller crisis.
 The government has spent billions to combat the crisis, and they say it is only right that the drug companies help pay for the problem they at least partially created.

 Settlements and payouts have already included those from Purdue Pharma, the maker of OxyContin, totaling $270 million.
 Teva Pharmaceuticals settled for $85 million with Oklahoma.

 The Johnson Johnson opioid lawsuit is only the first, and drug companies are concerned about what their liability will be in the end.
 More large settlements are likely, particularly with a big case pending in Ohio.

 Many medical experts argue that opioid painkillers serve a medical purpose, though most agree that drug abuse and overprescribing is a common problem.
 Many would like to see drug companies act more responsible and see more regulation, rather than discontinue all painkillers.

 If you or a loved one has been a victim of an opioid overdose or wrongful death, and have questions about the legal remedies available in Ohio, contact The Lyon Firm at (800) 513-2403.
 You will speak directly with Mr. Lyon, and he will help you answer critical questions regarding the Johnson Johnson Opioid lawsuits and how it might affect your case.